 So let’s say last year you were rewarded with a $1,000 bonus and you are to receive the same amount this year.
-Last year, your take-home is $750, with the $250 deduction withheld as your bonus tax.
+Last year, your take-home was $750, with the $250 deduction withheld as your bonus tax.
 This year for that same bonus, you get to take home $780.

 The new 22% rate is uniform across all brackets, but high-earners who get more than $1,000,000 in bonuses get relatively larger portions of deductions.
-For typical American commoners, it’s easy to envy their six-figure bonuses- that is, until you figure out how much is actually cut and deducted.
+For typical American commoners, it’s easy to envy their six-figure bonuses- that is, until you figure out how much is cut and deducted.

 Bigger bonus, bigger taxes

 They still get taxed the standard rate of 22%, but only for the amount of $1,000,000 or below.
 Let’s concretize that: That’s an automatic $220,000 tax cut.
 And for any amount over the $1,000,000 threshold, it is then taxed at a whopping 39.6%.

 Let’s look at the sample calculation below

 Say you’re expecting a $1,500,000 bonus at the end of this year: